-It was assumed for years that pressure on the discs in the low back was responsible for pain people experienced when sitting.
-This is largely due to a number of old studies in which the pressure inside the discs was measured with the spine (of cadavers) in various postures, and it was found that disc pressures were substantially more when sitting than when standing or bending.
+It was assumed for years that pressure on the discs in the lower back was responsible for pain that people experienced when sitting.
+This is largely due to a number of older studies in which the pressure inside the discs were measured with the spine (of cadavers) in various postures.
+It was then found that disc pressures were substantially higher when sitting, than when standing or bending.
 However, we now know that the presence of bulging, herniated, and degenerative discs on an MRI is a poor predictor of who DOES and DOES NOT have lower back pain.
-There are many people that have bulging, herniated, and degenerative discs in their spine as well as arthritis (facet degeneration) have NO PAIN AT ALL.
+There are many people that have bulging, herniated, and degenerative discs in their spine as well as arthritis (facet degeneration) that have NO PAIN AT ALL.
 See the table from American Journal of Neuroradiology (Brinjikji, 2014) below showing how common these findings are on MRIs of people without back pain!

-Furthermore, newer study in Journal of Electromyographic Kinesiololgy (Claus et al, 2008) show that intradiscal pressure is likely not responsible for lower back pain when sitting, and is not associated with faster disc degeneration or onset of lower back pain than is standing.
+Furthermore, a newer study in The Journal of Electromyographic Kinesiololgy (Claus et al, 2008) show that intradiscal pressure is likely not responsible for lower back pain when sitting, and is not associated with faster disc degeneration or onset of lower back pain when standing.

 For MOST cases that I see clinically, lower back pain when sitting is more an effect of two things:

 - Lack of blood flow and oxygen to the muscles (and discs) in the spine